Iris910531/BigData_course/README.md

 │   └── requirements.R
 ├── python/                # Folder containing Python code files.
 │   ├── module.py
-│   └── trained_models/
+│   └── trained_models/.   # Folder containing models which were trained by us already.
 │       ├── Xa_model_24.joblib
 │       ├── Xb_model_20.joblib
 │       ├── Ya_model_4.joblib
 │       └── Yb_model_20.joblib
 ├── environment.yml
-├── report/                # Folder containing the project report in .docx format and .pdf format.
+├── report/                # Folder containing the project report details in .docx format and .pdf format.
 │   ├── group2_Chinese.docx
 │   └── group2_Chinese.pdf
 ├── test_data/             # The data is intended to be used in the demo within the dashboard.